DavorPenzar/magic-text/README.md

 ##  License

 This project is licensed under the terms of the [*GNU General Public License v3*](http://gnu.org/licenses/gpl-3.0.en.html).
+However, external dependencies might use different licenses.

 ##  References